mushcatshiro/CS-basics/Software Engineering/aws/middlewares.md

 e.g. MQTT, AMQP, STOMP, Openwire and WSS can use Amazon MQ instead without re-engineering the applications.
 It is a managed message broker for RabbitMQ and ActiveMQ.
 The scalability is not as good as SQS/SNS however is still possible to run in multi-AZ with failover.
+The failover is done through having an active and a standby MQ that both mounted to same EFS storage.
 Offers queue and topic feature.